 Q5.
 With our autistic kid, we have seen much improvement from camel milk, but I wanted to ask how did you handle the problem related to socialization?
 Also, what did you do to improve socialization?
-My son is 3.7 years old, and has socialization issues.
-It is very annoying, even though there is improvement, it is not like other children.
+My son is 3.7 years old and has socialization issues.
+It is very annoying, even though there is an improvement, it is not like other children.
 What would you suggest to reduce self-steaming?

 Q6.
 What issues do you think will be the future of camel milk supply?
-For example, the Raikas are facing the issues of losing their pasture lands, the next generation is moving towards cities.
+For example, the Raikas are facing the issue of losing their pasture lands, the next generation is moving towards cities.
 Could you shed some light on that?

 Answer: Camel Crazy features four chapters on the camel herders of India and the reasons why they are suffering.
-Lots has to do with a law preventing the sale of camels outside Rajasthan.
-Also the milk market needs support by a ‘cold chain’ (refrigeration for storage and transportation) to deliver the milk from the country to cities.
-Many young Raika looking at living in cities are not happy about this and would prefer to work with camels and goats, sheep etc on their lands and use local public grazing areas, which are increasingly banning them.
+Lots have to do with a law preventing the sale of camels outside Rajasthan.
+Also, the milk market needs support by a ‘cold chain’ (refrigeration for storage and transportation) to deliver the milk from the country to cities.
+Many young Raika looking at living in cities are not happy about this and would prefer to work with camels and goats, sheep, etc on their lands and use local public grazing areas, which are increasingly banning them.
 I am told that my work has increased milk use by families of people with autism and that is keeping some Indian camel milk dairies alive.
-Please share the word of my book and the value of these amazing animals and the Raika, Rebari etc people with your lawmakers.
+Please share the word of my book and the value of these amazing animals and the Raika, Rebari, etc people with your lawmakers.
 Thanks for the question.

 Q7.
 Please suggest what type of medical tests should I get for my autistic child?

-Answer: Food intolerance, viral, bacterial, parasitical and mitochondrial testing, OAT testing, etc. Please get in touch with Dr SK Meena in Jaipur and he can refer you to others if he cannot help.
+Answer: Food intolerance, viral, bacterial, parasitical, and mitochondrial testing, OAT testing, etc. Please get in touch with Dr. SK Meena in Jaipur and he can refer you to others if he cannot help.

 Q8.
 I have read that raw milk is better than pasteurized milk, but there is a risk of MERS.
 What can you say about that?